AKA-RONY/Vrinda-Stores_Excel_Data_Analysis/Vrinda Stores Excel_Data_Analysis/README.md

  INSIGHTS:- <BR>
      -> We can see that women of adult group does the shopping more i.e(between 30-49 yrs)<br>
   <br>
-    q7.Which channel is contributing to maximum sales? soln:-<br> same make a pivot table format the data into percentge then make a pie chart.
+    q7.
+Which channel is contributing to maximum sales?<BR>
+    soln:-<br> same make a pivot table format the data into percentge then make a pie chart.
 As we want to show the distribution of each channel within 100%.<br>
   <br>
  INSIGHTS:- <BR>
      -> We can see Amazon has the highest number of orders & sales.<br>
   <br>
-    q8.Highest selling category.<br>
+    q8.
+Highest selling category.<br>
     soln:-<br> same draw a pivot  table for caregory and order_count, then draw a bar graph and format it.<br>
   <br>